ZealinBee/ZealinBee/README.md

 # My name is Zhiyuan - on Youtube I'm [ZealinBee][website] ✨

 - ❗ Portfolio Website: [HERE][project1]
-- 💻 Full-stack Web Developer with Cloud(Azure Expertise)
+- 💻 Full-stack Web Developer with Cloud(Azure Expertise, AZ-204 [Certified][az-204])
-- 💪 Currently working on getting the AZ-204 Certification
+- 💪 Currently working on making an intra networking portal for my school!
 - 🧮 Check out my Repository!
 - 🎻 I play the violin, and I post some of them on [Youtube][website]